jul-fls/Plex-Show-Subtitles-On-Rewind/README.md

-# Rewind Subtitle Displayer For Plex
+# Thio's Rewind Subtitle Displayer For Plex

 ## What it Does